JLeGuirriecCornu/MixSIAR_lead_isotopes/README.md

 ## Usage
 Source the main file mixsiar_model.R.
 With default parameters, it should create a test set with dummy results.
-If everything is working, change the chain length to extreme and execute the main file again.
+If everything is working, change the chain length in model_config.R to extreme and execute the main file again.